New Organ

 The arrival of a new Cathedral pipe organ always marks a joyous occasion and a time of great celebration!
 This is particularly true when the organ has been designed for a grand space, a growing congregation and is intended to encourage active and appropriate expressions of liturgy and music throughout the diocese.

-The Cathedral pipe organ currently under construction at Parsons Pipe Organ Builders of Canandaigua, New York, is scheduled to arrive at the Cathedral in June and July 2024.
-Several 54’ trailers will be required to deliver the organ to Evansville.
-Once delivered, the process to remove, stage and hoist the organ’s mechanisms, casework and pipes into the balcony, (typically called the gallery), is expected to take the better part of three weeks.
-Although there will only be one weekend where mass is expected to be held in a different location, during the first weeks of the installation, there will be parts of the organ that remain strategically placed throughout the Cathedral.
+The Cathedral pipe organ constructed by Parsons Pipe Organ Builders of Canandaigua, New York, is now installed and awaiting a few minor tweaks.
+Several 54’ trailers were required to deliver the organ to Evansville.
+Once delivered, the process to remove, stage and hoist the organ’s mechanisms, casework and pipes into the balcony, (typically called the gallery), took the better part of three weeks.
+Although there were only two weekends where Masses were held in a different location, during the first weeks of the installation, there were parts of the organ that remain strategically placed throughout the Cathedral.
 It’s often thought that pipe organs are built and assembled in a shop and simply lifted into place upon their arrival.
 While it’s true that once built, pipe organs are assembled, tested and made to play while at the builder’s workshop, prior to leaving the workshop, the entire organ is completely taken apart and expertly crated before being loaded into the delivery trailers.

-After being brought inside the Cathedral and staged, organ components are lifted into the gallery in the order in which they will be assembled.
+After being brought inside the Cathedral and staged, organ components were lifted into the gallery in the order in which they will be assembled.
 This is a fascinating process!
-Initially, crates containing components and pipes will be placed on the floor as well as being laid across the tops of well-protected pews.
-In fact, some of the larger pipes will be placed in the pews themselves.
-As the installation proceeds, parts of the organ are carried or lifted from ground level up to the gallery until all the structure and working parts of the organ have been assembled and made ready to receive pipes.
-The whole process involves thousands of components, all of which have been labeled and stamped to show exactly where they belong.
-In addition to the structure and working components, the casework that surrounds the functioning apparatus and pipes and serves to reflect sound into the room is put into place.
+Initially, crates containing components and pipes were placed on the floor as well as being laid across the tops of well-protected pews.
+In fact, many of the pipes were placed in the pews themselves.
+As the installation proceeded, parts of the organ were carried or lifted from ground level up to the gallery until all the structure and working parts of the organ were assembled and made ready to receive pipes.
+The whole process involved thousands of components, all of which were labeled and stamped to show exactly where they belong.
+In addition to the structure and working components, the casework that surrounds the functioning apparatus and pipes and serves to reflect sound into the room was put into place.
 Casework is typically the part of the organ that people actually see.
 Casework for the Cathedral organ was designed by Peter Geise at Parsons to reflect the architecture of the Cathedral and to include the cross of St. Benedict.
 The goal in designing casework is to ensure that the organ becomes an integral part of the architectural features of the Cathedral and appears as though it was part and parcel of the original 1927 building.

 Did you know that pipe organs produce sound in the same way that airplanes are made to fly?
 Or that in an organ such as the one being built for the Cathedral, there are pipes that measure from one inch to 32 feet in length?